Cosmology of Single Species Hidden Dark Matter: Details of finding a parameterized background evolution

 where ``$+$'' here stands for Fermi-Dirac statistics and ``$-$'' for Bose-Einstein statistics.
 We define the classical limit of $w_{\rm{h}}$ as

 We shall show in Sec.\,\ref{section:dependence-on-Delta} that its dependence on $\Delta_{\rm{ini}}$ or the underlying statistics is rather weak.
-Similarly, the evolution of other variables can be written as $x=x(a;\hat{a},\Delta_{\rm{ini}},\pm)$, $\rho_{\rm{h}}=\rho_{\rm{h}}(a;\Omega_{\rm{h}},\hat{a},\Delta_{\rm{ini}},\pm)$, $p_{\rm{h}}=p_{\rm{h}}(a;\Omega_{\rm{h}},\hat{a},\Delta_{\rm{ini}},\pm)$ and $\delta p_{\rm{h}}/\delta\rho_{\rm{h}}=c_{\rm{s}}^2(a;\hat{a},\Delta_{\rm{ini}},\pm)$, etc. They all have classical limits that only depend on $\hat{a}$, or in addition, on $\Omega_{\rm{h}}$; see Sec.\,\ref{section:dependence-on-Delta}.
+Similarly, the evolution of other variables can be written as $x=x(a;T_{\rm h}^0/m_{\rm h},\Delta_{\rm{ini}},\pm)$, $\rho_{\rm{h}}=\rho_{\rm{h}}(a;\Omega_{\rm{h}},T_{\rm h}^0/m_{\rm h},\Delta_{\rm{ini}},\pm)$, $p_{\rm{h}}=p_{\rm{h}}(a;\Omega_{\rm{h}},T_{\rm h}^0/m_{\rm h},\Delta_{\rm{ini}},\pm)$ and $\delta p_{\rm{h}}/\delta\rho_{\rm{h}}=c_{\rm{s}}^2(a;T_{\rm h}^0/m_{\rm h},\Delta_{\rm{ini}},\pm)$, etc. They all have classical limits that only depend on $T_{\rm h}^0/m_{\rm h}$, or in addition, on $\Omega_{\rm{h}}$; see Sec.\,\ref{section:dependence-on-Delta}.

 The background evolution can be very well approximated by the parameterization presented in Sec.\,\ref{section:background-parameterized}.
-To do this, we look for the $\rho_{\rm{h}}^{\rm{approx}}$ [parameterized by $n$ and $a_{\rm{T}}$ in Eq.\,\eqref{eq:HiDM-density-parameterization}] that best matches the numerical solution of $\rho_{\rm{h}}$.
+To do this, we look for the $\rho_{\rm{h}}^{\rm{approx}}$ [parameterized by $n$ and $a_{\rm{T}}$ in Eq.~\eqref{eq:HiDM-density-parameterization}] that best matches the numerical solution of $\rho_{\rm{h}}$.
 Note that we choose to match $\rho_{\rm{h}}$ instead of $w_{\rm{h}}$ because the energy density is more physically important than the equation of state parameter.
-Our best-fit $\rho_{\rm{h}}^{\rm{approx}}$ is defined to be one that minimizes the following difference:
+Our best-fit $\rho_{\rm{h}}^{\rm{approx}}$ is defined to minimize the following difference: